next-book/recast-word-html/README.md

 - preserves footnotes and fixes their links to [Multimarkdown syntax](https://github.com/fletcher/MultiMarkdown/wiki/MultiMarkdown-Syntax-Guide)
     + footnote link: `[^num]`
     + footnote text: `[num]: text`
+- does not expect tables and lists (not needed yet)

 **Zero % test coverage, hence it's not submitted into npm.**